abhilashkk1857/Subscription-Tracker-Backend-application/README.md

 - `PUT /api/v1/subscriptions/:id` – Update a subscription.
 - `DELETE /api/v1/subscriptions/:id` – Delete a subscription.

-## License
-This project is licensed under the ISC License.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Contact
 For any inquiries or support, please contact [abhilashkk1857](https://github.com/abhilashkk1857).